-A raft slab is reinforced concrete slab that is strengthened with integral concrete beams in both directions.
+A raft slab is a reinforced concrete slab on ground that is strengthened with integral concrete beams in both directions.

-Usually used as the foundation for new houses and extensions, raft slabs in Australia are designed to comply with Australian standard AS2870.
+Usually, a raft slab is used as the foundation for new houses and extensions.
+Raft slabs in Australia are designed to comply with Australian standard AS2870.

-I call the strengthening beams strip footings (because they run in parallel strips).
-The beams around the outside I call edge beams.
+At Cornell Engineers, we call the strengthening beams strip footings (because they run in parallel strips).
+The beams around the outside are called edge beams.

 How is a Raft Slab Built